-In case you’re not familiar with this Swedish brand, they’ve been around since 1903 and have been winning Grand Prix’s since 1931.
+In case you’re not familiar with this Swedish brand, they’ve been around since 1903 and have been winning Grand Prix since 1931.

-About that time, they also got into off-road competition.
-And impressively in the ensuing decades clocked-up an incredible 80+ world championships from Motocross to the Baja 1000.
+At about that time, they also got into off-road competition.
+And impressively in the ensuing decades clocked up an incredible 80+ world championships from Motocross to the Baja 1000.

 Prior to the release of the Svartpilen 401 and Vitpilen 401, MY-2018, Husqvarna hadn’t produced street bikes for over 4 years.
 Its last street bike was the Nuda 900 which ceased production in 2013.

 The lack of a distinct street bike strategy, despite its heritage, may have been in part to due the numerous changes of ownership in the last three decades.
-Corporate shuffling, which including stints under the Cagiva, MV Agusta and BMW banners,
+Corporate shuffling, which included stints under the Cagiva, MV Agusta and BMW banners,

 Enough of the history lesson, what about now?
 The company has now firmly part of the Austrian-owned KTM Group.

 Husqvarna – Taking it to the Street

 This latter move makes perfect sense, especially considering Husky’s relatively recent assault on the street bike market.
-Launched in July 2018, the Vitpilen 701 (White Arrow) took three years to create from EICMA Show concept, to fully formed street bike.
+Launched in July 2018, the Vitpilen 701 (White Arrow) took three years to create from the EICMA Show concept to a fully formed street bike.

 Hot on its heels, and due on the showroom floor in spring 2019, is the blacked-out Svartpilen (Black Arrow), but how does it compare to the original Svartpilen 701 concept?